-First, let’s be absolutely clear, neither the money received by insurer nor the money received by the insured is a loan.
-Because in both cases there is no obligation to pay back the money received.
-That’s the definition of a loan: An amount of money that you have to pay back.
+First, let’s be absolutely clear, neither the money received by the insurer nor the money received by the insured is a loan.
+In neither case is there any obligation to pay back the money received.
+After all, the definition of a loan is an amount of money that you have to pay back.

-I guess the source of confusion among those who claim that insurance involves interest stems from the fact that an insurance contract is understood as a transaction involving only money.
-In other words the only elements in an insurance contract are the money the insured is paying and the money the insurer is promising to pay if a certain event occurs.
-But this is not true.
-An insurance contract involves the exchange of two things: money and risk.
-The insured is selling their risk to the insurer and because risk has negative value they are paying the insurer to buy it from them.
-Put differently, the insured is buying protection from the insurer.
+I guess the source of confusion among those who claim insurance involves interest stems from the fact that an insurance contract is understood as a transaction involving only money.
+Put differently, for many commentators, the only identifiable elements in an insurance contract are the money the insured is paying and the money the insurer is promising to pay if a certain event occurs.

 Insurance companies invest their money in interest-bearing products and pay their customers from the proceeds of such investments.

-- The object of sale and purchase in insurance is an amount of financial protection, which is known at the time of the sale, so it does not involve gharar.
+- The object of sale and purchase in insurance is a legally binding promise from the insurance company, which is well-defined at the time of the sale, so it does not involve Gharar.